-When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant does not become too woody in the future.
+When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant doesn’t become too woody in the future.

 In late summer, after the thyme plant has flowered, select the one-third oldest stems on the plant.
 Using sharp, clean shears, cut these back by two-third.